 System Location or Area Served: This field is filled out automatically.
-It is referenced from the CF2R-MCH-23, which must be completed prior to this document.
+It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

-Status – Duct Surface Area Reduction and R-Value Compliance Credit: This field is auto filled from the CF1R indicating if the credit is being used.
+Status – Duct Surface Area Reduction and R-Value Compliance Credit: This field is auto filled from the CF2R-MCH-29 indicating if the credit is being used.
 If not, then “N/A” will be displayed.

-Status – Buried Ducts Compliance Credit: This filed is auto filled from the CF1R indicating if the credit is being used.
+Status – Buried Ducts Compliance Credit: This filed is auto filled from the CF2R-MCH-29 indicating if the credit is being used.
 If not, then “N/A” will be displayed.

-Status – Deeply Buried Ducts Compliance Credit: This field is auto filled from the CF1R indicating if the credit is being used.
+Status – Deeply Buried Ducts Compliance Credit: This field is auto filled from the CF2R-MCH-29 indicating if the credit is being used.
 If not, then “N/A” will be displayed.

 Section B. Duct Surface Area Reduction and R-value Compliance Credit